Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 2. Journal Writing Tips for Kids

 Some easy and simple tips to help the kids decide what to write about in their journals.
-Teachers may like these tips for their class.
+Teachers may like these tips for their classes.
 The journal writing tips for kids is found at Journal Buddies.
 Tips—not rules!

 3. Journal Writing Tips for Adults and Teens

-4. How to for Bible Journaling
+4. How-to for Bible Journaling

 5. Journal Writing Prompts

 When you go to the Penzu site, you'll find journal writing prompts that include these titles: "Write about the Past," "Write about Yourself," "Write about the Future," and more.